Manoj Juneja: Professional career

-After five years in the private sector as a business consultant and senior auditor at Arthur Andersen's London office, Juneja began his tenure at FAO in 1987.
+After five years in the private sector as a business consultant and senior auditor at Arthur Andersen's London office, Juneja began his United Nations tenure at FAO in 1987.
 Between 1997 and 2002 he led FAO's Programme and Budget service.
 He was appointed to the post of Executive Director, Support Services, Treasurer and Financial Controller at the ILO during 2003-04.
 After returning to FAO, from January 2005 he led the Office of Strategy, Planning and Resource Management, and from January 2008 served as Assistant Director-General, Corporate Services, Human Resources and Finance.
-In April 2011 the FAO Council endorsed his appointment as Deputy Director-General for Operations.
+In April 2011 the FAO Council endorsed his appointment as Deputy Director-General for Operations, and the United Nations Secretary General approved his appointment to the senior leadership of WFP from January 2013.
+After resigning from WFP in 2023, he founded a consulting firm based in the U.A.E. which provides advisory and management services to multilateral organizations and the private sector.

 Personal life

 An Indian national, he is married with two children.